 Why Do Babies Sleep On Their Knees?

-Babies may be able to start rolling over around four months old4, though most doctors will tell parents that it’s okay to leave their baby once they start rolling.
+Some experts say that babies should sleep on their backs until they at least reach six months old.2 However, additional experts recommend practicing safe sleep habits under the baby is one year old.3 Babies may be able to start rolling over around four months old, though some doctors will tell parents that it’s okay to leave their baby once they start rolling.4

 1. Sleeping Curled Up Reminds Babies of the Womb